yardsale8/tenure-portfolio/content/criterion1/course_development.md

 weight: 1
 ---

+#### Effective Course Design

+As evidence of effective course design in a wide variety of statistics and data science topics, I present the complete set of student evaluations from my tenure at Winona State.
+A quick perusal of these should convince the reader that I provide noteworthy instruction in many content areas.

+#### More on Student Evaluations

-I have placed a lot of value on feedback from student evaluations and I have tried to illustrate how I use this feedback throughout the portfolio.
-For example, in-depth evaluation of student feedback related to the flipped classroom in [the section building student-centered curricula]({{<ref "/criterion4/student_centered.md">}}).
+I place a lot of value on feedback from student evaluations.
+I have examples of how I incorporate and respond to student feedback is illustrated throughout the portfolio, for example, in the in-depth evaluation of student feedback related to the flipped classroom in [the section building student-centered curricula]({{<ref "/criterion4/student_centered.md">}}).

 {{< figure src="/img/STAT110_evals_instructor.png" title="**Figure 1.** Student responses to questions about the instructor from all regular sections of STAT 110 from Fall 2016 to Fall 2020 (excluding summer courses).
 A large majority of the students agreed or strongly agreed that the instructor was available, cared, and enthusiastic; as well as providing clear explanations, effective teaching, and helpful answers.">}}

-One of the other areas of my student evaluations to which I pay particular attention.
-The first is the block of questions devoted to the instructor of the course. **Figure 1** shows the student responses from all spring and fall STAT 110 sections from 2016-2020.
+One other important area of student evaluations is the block of questions devoted to rating the instructor. **Figure 1** shows the student responses from all spring and fall STAT 110 sections from 2016-2020.
 As you can see, the majority of the students were pleased with the instruction in the course.

-While I am focusing on STAT 110 here (the course that I have taught the most both in terms of sections and students), you will find similar responses in the reports for most classes, which are provided in the next section.
+While I am focusing on STAT 110 here (the course that I have taught the most both in terms of sections and students), you will find similar responses in the reports for most classes.

 #### Links to All Student Evaluations

 Below you will find links to the student evaluations for all[^1] of my courses.
-A more thorough evaluation of these results will be providing as part of my tenure and promotion applications.

 **DSCI 210**